 In digital marketing, and content marketing in particular, it’s especially important that we understand what motivates users to perform certain searches.

-One common framework for understanding search intent is the transactional, informational, or navigational model.
+One common framework for understanding search intent used by content marketing agencies is the transactional, informational, or navigational model.

 Or as Google puts it,

 Transactional searches are the most hotly contested in both organic and paid search, as they’re the nearest to the end of the funnel.